 The arbol crema can be hot.
-If you want to tone it down, reduce the number of arbol peppers, or switch it out for a jalapeno crema, or even just ranch dressing.
+If you want to tone it down, reduce the number of arbol peppers, or or make a jalapeno crema instead, or even just ranch dressing.
 Giving your guests multiple options will score you bonus points.

-To keep your crema from being too thin, I don’t like to use a blender.
-It can make it almost watery.
-Instead, I use a small plastic cutting board and very, very finely mince the arbol chiles (the arbols can stain your cutting board), then mash the garlic with a fork.
-Once that’s done, I mash them together in a separate bowl, along with the salt and pepper.
-Finally, I gently but thoroughly mix in the sour cream.
+To keep the crema from being too thin, it’s best to not use a blender.
+The high speed blade can make it almost watery.
+Instead, I use a small plastic cutting board and very, very finely mince the arbol chiles, then mash the garlic into a mush with a fork.

 Finally, I like to use a home deep-fryer to make my Texas Toothpicks.
 It keeps the mess to a minimum and saves time.
 If you don’t have one, you can pan-fry them, or deep-fry in a cast iron dutch oven.
 Just be careful to monitor the temperature.

 Texas Toothpicks with Arbol Crema

 - Add all dry ingredients to a wide, shallow bowl and mix well with a wire whisk.
 In a separate bowl, add the eggs and beat until well combined, then mix in the buttermilk.